janaahmedelsayed/Paint_Brush_Project-/README.md

 # Java Paint Application 🎨
-our team members
+-our team members
-jana ahmed elsayed
+-jana ahmed elsayed
-weam ezz
+-weam ezz
-shreen ahmed
+-shreen ahmed

 A cross-platform desktop drawing application built using **Java Swing** and **AWT**.
 This project provides a user-friendly interface for creating, editing, and saving digital sketches with various tools and customization options.